jmsulliv/Optical-Prediction-Neural-Network/README.md

 # Included Datafiles
 The included Excel .csv Datafiles show an annotated version of the data, with X, Z, AR, t_sub, the linearly spaced wavelength points, and n/k values that are linearly spaced corresponding to the wavelength point (i.e, if wavelength point #2 is at 1 um, then n/k #2 will be material data at 1 um as well).
 All data shown for the inputs is already normalized between 0 and 1 in the "Input" and "Output" .csv files, and unnormalized or "raw" data is included in the "Raw_Input" and "Raw_Output" excel file.

+Normalization occurs with the following equation: Z_norm = (Z - Z_min)/(Z_max - Z_min)

+It should be noted that for the "normalized" datasets, the normalization occurs per grouping.
+X/Z are normalized together as the "geometric" properties, and AR, t_sub, wavelength, n, and k are all normalized separately from one another.
+To be more specific, Neuron 1/2 are normalized by their min/max values, Neuron 3 is normalized by its min/max, Neuron 4, Neuron 5-104, Neuron 105-204, and Neuron 205-304 follow the same group normalization strategy.
+For example, we find the mimimum and maximum k (extinction coefficient) across all the materials/simulations compiled in neurons 205-304, and then normalize across all the datasets using these min/max values for the "k" group of neuron 205-304.

 The .mat files included also have the normalized data but without the annotations.
 Calls to this data are done in the .py files already, so minimial work is required if you want to build and explore a new model.

 # Notes on the Neural Network Files